A scanner groups input characters into tokens. For example, if the input is

 #include "file"directive in C) and macros.

 A key issue is speed.
-One can always write a naive scanner that groups the input characters into lexical words (a lexical word can be either a sequence of alphanumeric characters without whitespaces or special characters, or just one special character), and then tries to associate a token (ie. number, keyword, identifier, etc) to this lexical word by performing a number of string comparisons.
+One can always write a dumb scanner that groups the input characters into lexical words (a lexical word can be either a sequence of alphanumeric characters without whitespaces or special characters, or just one special character), and then tries to recognize what token this lexical word is associated to (ie. number, keyword, identifier, etc) by performing a number of string comparisons.
 This becomes very expensive when there are many keywords and/or many special lexical patterns in the language.
 In this section you will learn how to build efficient scanners using regular expressions and finite automata.
-There are automated tools called scanner generators, such as flex for C and JLex for Java, which construct a fast scanner automatically according to specifications (regular expressions).
-You will first learn how to specify a scanner using regular expressions, then the underlying theory that scanner generators use to compile regular expressions into efficient programs (which are basically finite state machines), and then you will learn how to use a scanner generator for Java, called JLex.
+There are automated tools called scanner generators, such as lex and flex, in which you specify your scanner using regular expressions and these tools will construct a fast scanner for you according to your specification.
+You will first learn how to specify a scanner using regular expressions, then the underlying theory that scanner generators use to compile regular expressions into efficient programs (which are basically finite state machines), and then you will learn how to use a popular scanner generator, called flex.